jgriel/ParallelFinal-CPS-376/README.md

 # ParallelFinal: CPS 376 - Franklin and Marshall College

-Our own NumPy library using parallelism for the final project of CPS 376.
+Our own NumPy library for CPS 376 - Parallel Computing.

 To compile worseNumPy.cpp use the following command:
 ```